Austro-Prussian War: Armaments and tactics

 Prussian infantry were equipped with the Dreyse needle gun, a bolt-action rifle which could be fired faster than the muzzle-loading Lorenz rifles of the Austrian army.
 In the Franco-Austrian War of 1859, French troops took advantage of poorly trained enemies who did not readjust their gunsights as they got closer – thus firing too high at close range.
-By rapidly closing the range, French troops came to close quarters with an advantage over the Austrian infantry.
+By rapidly closing the range, French troops came to close quarters with an advantage over the enemy's infantry.
 After the war, the Austrians adopted the same methods, which they termed the Stoßtaktik ("shock tactics").
 Although they had some warnings of the Prussian weapon, they ignored these and retained Stoßtaktik.

-The Austrian artillery had breech-loading rifled guns which were superior to the Prussian muzzle-loading smooth bore cannon.
-New Krupp breech-loading cannons were being slowly introduced by the Prussians, but not in numbers large enough to influence outcomes.
-Despite the Austrian advantage in the quality of their artillery equipment, other limitations prevented these from being effectively used.
+The Austrians were equipped with breech-loading rifled cannon, which was superior to the Prussian muzzle loading smooth bore cannon.
+Their artillery used a unique rifling system invented by Wilhelm Lenk von Wolfsberg called the Lenk system.
+The Prussians, however, by this point had replaced up to 60% of their smooth bore artillery with the technologically superior C64 (field gun), which had been in production since 1859.
+However, due to tactical reluctance on the part of Prussian high command to utilise relatively unfamiliar technology, and doctrinal stagnation in the Artillery Corps, the modern Krupp guns were either sent to reserve units or used in tandem and to the same effect as their smooth bore counterparts, something that massively throttled their effectiveness in the war, and many of the guns that saw combat were the old smooth bore muzzle loaders.
+The Austrians too, while having standardised the Lenk system of rifling in their cannon, did not use their artillery to full effect.
+They specifically targeted the Prussian artillery with their own batteries, limiting their impact on the battlefield in regards to Prussian infantry.
+One notable exception is the use of Austrian artillery to good effect against infantry at Battle of Königgrätz.

 The Generals of the Prussian army realized that, in order to stay ahead of their Austrian enemies, they needed to explore new military tactics.
-They sent officers to travel across the Atlantic Ocean to go observe the American Civil War.
+They sent officers to travel across the Atlantic Ocean to go and observe the American Civil War.
 These officers met with high ranking commanders and recorded both Union and Confederate tactics.
 They wrote about troop movements, artillery positioning, and new methods of attack that worked well for the Americans.
 These officers then travelled back to Prussia and briefed their generals about these observations.
 Some officers, such as Justus Scheibert, published their adventures in America for the public to enjoy.